-The recruitment and selection process is crucially important to the practice's equality and diversity policy.
-The practice will endeavour through appropriate training to ensure that employees making selection and recruitment decisions do not discriminate, whether consciously or unconsciously, in making these decisions.
+The recruitment and selection process is crucially important to the organisation's equality and diversity policy.
+The organisation will endeavour through appropriate training to ensure that employees making selection and recruitment decisions do not discriminate, whether consciously or unconsciously, in making these decisions.

-- Promotion and advancement will be made on merit and all decisions relating to this will be made within the overall framework and principles of this policy - Job descriptions, where used, will be revised to ensure that they are in line with the practice's equal opportunities policy.
-Job requirements will be reflected accurately in any person specifications - The practice will adopt a consistent, non-discriminatory approach to the advertising of vacancies - The practice will not confine its recruitment to areas or media sources which provide only, or mainly, applicants of a particular group - All applicants who apply for jobs with the practice will receive fair treatment and will be considered solely on their ability to do the job - All employees involved in the recruitment process will periodically review their selection criteria to ensure that they are related to the job requirements and do not unlawfully discriminate - Short listing and interviewing will be carried out by more than one person where possible - Interview questions will be related to the requirements of the job and will not be of a discriminatory nature - The practice will not disqualify any applicant because they are unable to complete an application form unassisted unless personal completion of the form is a valid test of the standard of English required for the safe and effective performance of the job
+Promotion and advancement will be made on merit and all decisions relating to this will be made within the overall framework and principles of this policy

-Selection decisions will not be influenced by any perceived prejudices of other staff
+- Job descriptions, where used, will be revised to ensure that they are in line with the organisation's equal opportunities policy.
+Job requirements will be reflected accurately in any person specifications - The organisation will adopt a consistent, non-discriminatory approach to the advertising of vacancies - The organisation will not confine its recruitment to areas or media sources which provide only, or mainly, applicants of a particular group - All applicants who apply for jobs with the organisation will receive fair treatment and will be considered solely on their ability to do the job - All employees involved in the recruitment process will periodically review their selection criteria to ensure that they are related to the job requirements and do not unlawfully discriminate - Short listing and interviewing will be carried out by more than one person where possible - Interview questions will be related to the requirements of the job and will not be of a discriminatory nature - Applicants will not be asked about protected characteristics or whether they are married, single or in a civil partnership, or if they have, or plan to have, children - Applicants will not ordinarily be asked about health or disability unless; there are necessary requirements of the job that cannot be met with reasonable adjustments, or the organisation is finding out if an applicant needs help to take part in a selection test, or interview - The organisation will not disqualify any applicant because he/she is unable to complete an application form unassisted unless personal completion of the form is a valid test of the standard of English required for the safe and effective performance of the job - Selection decisions will not be influenced by any perceived prejudices of other staff